jorigamy/jorigamy.github.io/README.md

 <!-- Markdown snippet -->
 - [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/jorigamy/jorigamy.github.io) (simplest way, just click button connect github edit domain name, and done)

-- Or fork it, rename and then [Deploy with cloudcannon](https://cloudcannon.com/)
+- Or fork it, rename and then [Deploy with cloudcannon](https://cloudcannon.com/) (cloudcannon give you the possibility to use visual editor to edit your blog posts)

 Are not you good at doing these things alone?
 Try **following the installation guide** on the [jorigamy wiki](https://github.com/jorigamy/jorigamy.github.io/wiki/Installation) and feel free to open a [new issue or request](https://github.com/jorigamy/jorigamy.github.io/issues) if you think is necessary.